Answers to your questions about 2023 Summer Camp

 When you apply, you’ll be asked to pledge what you can pay.
 If you’re accepted, we’ll contact you to confirm your pledge and will request payment at that time.
 Please contact email@example.com for information regarding payment plans or questions regarding tuition.

-All the spots are full for Summer Camp this year.
-Should I still try to sign up?
+What if all the spots are full for Summer Camp by the time we apply?
+Should we still try to sign up?

 Yes!
 Send us your application, and we’ll put you directly on the waitlist.
 There are often cancellations or changes, and we always end up moving campers from the waitlist to enrollment in our programs.
 We’ll contact you to let you know that you’re on the waitlist and then contact you again if there are openings in the program you applied for.

-We don’t live in Seattle.
-Is my child eligible to apply?
+If we don’t live in Seattle, is my child eligible to apply?